jbowwww/CRDT-POC/README.md

 For now I need to understand the inner workings of Ycs better.

-**TcpConnector**: A TCP protocol implementation for Ycs.

-This project essentially uses Ycs, via a pure TCP sockets protocol layer implementation, and some YDoc extensions syntactic sugar.
+**TcpConnector**: This project essentially uses Ycs, via a pure TCP sockets protocol layer implementation, and some YDoc extensions syntactic sugar.

-Use through the provided YDocExtensions.Connect() like this:
+Use the provided YDocExtensions.Connect() like this:

 ```c#
 public static async Task Main(string[] args)